sarahbanynaser/My-First-UI-UX-Project-Recipe-App/README.md

 Figma for UI/UX design

-[Optional: mention if you plan to implement it with HTML/CSS/JS or any framework]

 Project Goal:
 The aim of this project is to create a visually appealing and functional interface for book lovers, focusing on clarity, usability, and a smooth user experience.